6 Phrases Good Negotiators Use To Get Whatever They Want

 But you can handle it and it doesn’t have to be a battle.
 It just means remembering some fundamentals of negotiating:

-- No. 1: Forget about winning versus losing.
+- Forget about winning versus losing.
 Instead, focus on your goals, problem-solving and getting the deal that works for you.
 And so …

-- No. 2: Go in knowing what your must-haves are, what they aren’t, and everything in between.
+- Go in knowing what your must-haves are, what they aren’t, and everything in between.
 When you prioritize, you don’t go down rabbit holes.

-- No. 3: You must voice what you want.
+- You must voice what you want.
 It’s not a mind reading endeavor.
 “Don’t ask.
 Don’t get,” says Lynn Price, speaker, attorney and author of Negotiate It!

-And while every negotiation is different, there are common sticking points and moments when you just want to retreat and make it stop.
+Now, every negotiation is different.
+But there are common threads in every one.
 While no words work all the time, the following phrases can help keep you on track, serve notice to the other side, and keep the conversation open until you decide when it’s over.

 1. “What’s it like to work here?”